kasunvj/chess-with-voice/README.md

 # chess-with-voice

 How to play
-1.Direct CMD prompt where the 'venv_chessplay' folder is located 2.Activate Vertual env:
+1.Direct CMD prompt where the 'venv_chessplay' folder is located \n 2.Activate Vertual env:
 	$venv_chessplay\Scripts\activate.bat
 3.Go in to 'game_files'